cretlaw/SnykDesk/README.md

 ```
 ## Notes
  - There's a lot of filters please make sure you know what you are looking for or choose defaults.
 The idea with filters is to have a one to one with all the filters Snyk provides through their API giving users plenty of options to drill down.
  - Currently set to group tickets by package@version, this gives the convenience of creating one ticket for all severity level passed in CLI and issues for specific package@version.
-This may not be ideal workflow for all users, an availability to create a ticket for each issue will be coming in the near future.
+This may not be ideal workflow for all users, an ability to create a ticket for each issue will be coming in the near future.

  ## References
  - https://snyk.docs.apiary.io/#reference/reporting-api/latest-issues